The average conversion rate across the eCommerce industry is between 2 and 3%. Even the top 25% of companies only manage 5.31%.

 ‘We miss you like crazy!’ is a perfect way to capture people’s attention you haven’t interacted with in a while.

 And it works.
-People already converted on your products and asking them to come back is likely to be in your favour.
+People already converted on your products and asking them to come back is likely to be in your favor.

 The one perk of in-store shopping is physically interacting with the item.
 If you can’t find an item or are looking for a similar or generic version, you can usually ask an actual store associate to help you find something similar.
 When customers feel they can’t readily get the help they need when they browse your website, they are much likely to look somewhere else.